FociSolutions/Orbital-Docs/_pages/docs/architecture/server.md

   - See section [How are URL rules matched?](#how-are-url-rules-matched) for more information when URL rules are matched.

 - If a scenario match group (for example, the list of scenarios which matched the request query) contains a match failure (i.e. a scenario failed to match on the body, query, URL, or header) then the scenario will be discarded from the potential candidates to be returned to the user, except for headers.
 Headers are treated individually, which means that they are not part of the match group and so if one does not match that does not mean that the entire scenario is discarded.
-If the user did not specify a rule for the body, then the match type will be “ignore” and thus not failure and will not be discarded from the group.
+If the user did not specify a rule for the body, then the match type will be "ignore" and thus not failure and will not be discarded from the group.

 ### How the response selector works